ICC is committed to safeguarding and promoting the welfare of children.

 www.ncb.org.uk/ The National Children’s Bureau is a children’s charity which helps improves the lives of children and young people

-Speak UP! is a web and mobile app that can be accessed at anytime on smartphones, tablets and PCs.
+Speak UP!
+A web and mobile app that can be accessed at anytime on smartphones, tablets and PCs.

 www.kidscape.org.uk/ Kidscape equip young people, parents and professionals with the skills to tackle bullying and safeguarding issues

 Autism and ADHD